-- Partial unexcused absences (i.e., tardies and early pick-ups) are summed to accurately reflect the total amount of time a student was absent from school.
+Partial unexcused absences (i.e., tardies and early pick-ups) are summed to accurately reflect the total amount of time a student was absent from school.
 That means that if your student is frequently late or often leaves early, we may need to report truancy even if they show up every day.
-All that missed time accumulates and adds to learning loss. - To be excused for illness, the families must provide a doctor's note.
+All that missed time accumulates and adds to learning loss.